woocommerce/woocommerce/readme.txt

 * Add to cart shortcode for variations
 * woocommerce_messages shortcode for showing error/success messages on a page
 * backorders_require_notification returns false if stock is disabled
+* Minimum spend subtotal fix
+* Product id rules for coupons apply to a products parent (useful for grouped products)

 = 1.5.1 - 08/03/2012 =
 * Persistent (logged-in) customer carts (thanks dominic-p)